STUDY JAPANESE ONLINE WITH NATIVES HERE

 The interesting thing is that some people, even after 1 year, prefer to leave the sticker on the car to gain more advantage in traffic.
 Some make jokes, sticking various stickers in different positions.

-Others use this sticker even on other automobiles like bicycles, some objects, I have even seen on horses. wakaba has become a universal symbol for beginners.
+Others use this sticker even on other vehicles like bicycles, some objects, I’ve even seen it on horses.
+Wakaba has become a universal symbol for beginners.

 The penalty for not having the sticker is 4,000 yen and a point in your wallet.
 In addition, when driving and seeing a car with this sticker, overtaking is prohibited under penalty of a fine of 5,000 to 7,000 yen and a point in the wallet.